riro16chacha/my-phase-one-project/README.md

 this will direct you to the json Api containing the data displayed on the website.

 #Usage.
 To access OUTFIT STORE, simply navigate to the homepage at http://localhost:3000/Data.
-From there, you can browse the available outfits, filter them by category or price range. to view the webpage you can click on the link below, http://127.0.0.1:5501/index.html?name=john&email=rirochacha16%40gmail.com&product=product3 on the webpage you can search items on the serch item provided above and click on the buttons to view the outfits according to their category.
+From there, you can browse the available outfits, filter them by category or either price range. to view the webpage you can click on the link below, http://127.0.0.1:5501/index.html?name=john&email=rirochacha16%40gmail.com&product=product3 on the webpage you can search items on the serch item provided above and click on the buttons to view the outfits according to their category.